gerardroche/sublime-goto-definition-split/README.md

 # Goto Definition Split

-A Sublime Text plugin to goto definition side-by-side in a group instead of tab.
+A goto definition side-by-side in a group instead of tab for Sublime Text.

-**This plugin overrides Sublime Text's Goto Definition side-by-side key binding so that the side-by-side is in a group instead of a tab.**
+**Overrides the built-in command so that the side-by-side is in a group instead of a tab.**

 ## Installation

 Install [GotoDefinitionSplit](https://packagecontrol.io/packages/GotoDefinitionSplit) via Package Control.

-**Install dependencies.**
+**Install dependencies via Package Control.**

 - [Origami](https://packagecontrol.io/packages/Origami)